 1. What is your interpretation of sales enablement?

-“Sales enablement” can mean different things to different companies.
-For some, it simply means providing reps with the right content at the right time, or aligning sales with product marketing.
-However you choose to staff the position, it’s critical that your new sales enablement manager aligns with how the organization views enablement.
+"Sales enablement" can mean different things to different companies.
+For some, it simply means providing reps with the right content at the right time or aligning sales with product marketing.
+However you choose to staff the position, your new sales enablement manager must align with how the organization views enablement.

 2. What would you need from the team you're joining to be successful in this role?

-Your candidate’s answer to this question will indicate whether or not they will be a good culture fit for your organization.
-For example, if you need them to get into the weeds to figure out a project, make sure that willingness and lack of ego is demonstrated in their response.
+Your candidate's answer to this question will indicate whether or not they will be a good culture fit for your organization.
+For example, if you need them to get into the weeds to figure out a project, they must make sure that willingness and lack of ego are demonstrated in their response.

 3. What would X look like if you created it from scratch?